A Guide to Psychology and its Practice

 Apparently you have learned quite a bit from my website, because you have written to me, a man, without fear.

-Technically, it doesn’t really matter in general whether a psychotherapist is male or female, as long as the psychotherapist is competent.
-Sometimes it can even be helpful to experience separate courses of treatment, first with a female psychotherapist and then with a male psychotherapist, or vice versa.
-(Nevertheless, if a person suffers from uncertain goals and general life confusion deriving from a lack of a father in childhood—that is, whether the father was literally missing from the family or whether he was merely weak and ineffective—then it may be best to seek out a mature male psychotherapist “father figure” who can teach teach discipline, responsibility, and wisdom.)
+Nevertheless, if a person suffers from uncertain goals and general life confusion deriving from a lack of a father in childhood—that is, whether the father was literally missing from the family or whether he was merely weak and ineffective—then it may be best to seek out a mature male psychotherapist “father figure” who can help you overcome your hidden anger at your own father by teaching you discipline, responsibility, and wisdom.

 Unfortunately, many psychotherapists who are relatively competent in terms of basic psychotherapy principles are not very competent in regard to gender issues.
 It can be very easy for a client to unconsciously manipulate the unconscious of the psychotherapist and turn the treatment into a blind alley of gender-bashing.
-It’s as easy as splitting infinitives.
+It’s as easy as unconsciously splitting infinitives.

 There’s a very simple rule in dealing with the unconscious: the more you try to avoid something, the more important it is psychologically.
 Therefore, this might be the perfect opportunity for you to encounter your fear of men as you work with a male psychotherapist.
 Just remember the BIG RULE of psychotherapy: the spoken encounter between the client and the psychotherapist is the core of the treatment.
 In this encounter you must learn to set aside all your characteristic psychological defenses and speak with complete honesty.
 And to do that, you have to come to terms with the emotional pain that caused those defenses to come into being in the first place.